duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 - GPS_Quality = 0 → implying bad sample quality
 - Utc = 0 → implying unusable time

-This procedure assumes that all other points are reliable Utc samples.
+This procedure assumes that all other points (especially the first Utc-datapoint) are reliable Utc samples.
 Switches in single decimal seconds can be observed, especially after Utc = 0 without GPS_Quality = 0 points.
 Maybe a switch of sub-decimal seconds results in a rounding change.
-If the single decimal-second changes are viewed as unreliable, `corrected_utc_full` can be handed back to `assign_data_to_dataframe`.

 ---
 ### get_gps_dataframe
 Input:
 - data_dir :path of data including the .txt files with external GPS data.
-This cant contain other .txt files than the external GPS.
+This can't contain other .txt files than the external GPS.
 Only one external GPS file per day can be processed.
 May need to combine them manually.
 Beware to keep the BESTPOSA and GPZDA order!
 (external GPS: external GPS - PNR21 with BESTPOSA and GPZDA at 1Hz sampling rate, others can be implemented by changing the parsing)

 Output: